MYousry2002/scHAMR/scHAMR-manual/README.md

 STAR --runMode genomeGenerate --runThreadN 4 --genomeDir STAR_annotated_index/ --genomeFastaFiles <reference genome file.fa> --sjdbGTFfile <annotations_filtered_file.gtf> --genomeSAindexNbases 12 --genomeSAsparseD 3
 cd ~/scHAMR
 ```
+**Cell Ranger options**
+* mkgtf used to filter and prepare the gene annotations.
+It takes the path for the input gtf and output gtf.
+* --attribute=gene_biotype:protein_coding option is used to filter by protein coding regions or exons.

+**STAR options**
+* --runMode  genomeGenerate option directs STAR to run genome indices generation job.
+* --runThreadN option defines the number of threads to be used for genome generation, it has
+to be set to the number of available cores on the server node.
+* --genomeDir specifies the directory for the genome index.
+It has to be created before running STAR.
+* --genomeFastaFiles specifies the path for the genome fasta file.
+* --sjdbGTFfile specifies the path for the gene annotations file.
+* --genomeSAindexNbases specifies an integer value for the length of the SA pre-indexing string in bases, typically between 10 and 15.
+* --genomeSAsparseD specifies a positive integer value for suffux array sparsity, distance between indices.
+A smaller value increases mapping speed but also increases needed RAM.

 </details>